akmail/monitor_pi_net/README.md

 HTML OUTPUT
 -----------
-everytime the script starts, it generates a ramdisk under `/media/ramdisk` (if not existing yet) in order to reduce write operations to the file system (which is a sd card on Raspberry Pi).
-Too many write operations reduce the lifetime of an sd card. hence it's worth to use a ramdisk for the reports that are generated quite often (every 60 seconds in the original configuration)
+Everytime the script starts, it generates a ramdisk under `/media/ramdisk` (if not existing yet) in order to reduce write operations to the file system (which is a sd card on Raspberry Pi).
+Too many write operations reduce the lifetime of an sd card.
+Hence it's worth to use a ramdisk for the reports that are generated quite often (every 60 seconds in the original configuration).
-HTML report is generated in this ramdisk directory: `/media/ramdisk/index.html` This page can be published on your webserver - please refer to your webserver documentation for further infromation.
+HTML report is generated in this ramdisk directory: `/media/ramdisk/index.html`.
+This page can be published on your webserver - please refer to your webserver documentation for further infromation.